-1. Regulatory requirements, including capital requirements and certain covenants contained in various agreements governing indebtedness of the Firm may restrict the Firm's ability to access capital from its subsidiaries.
-For discussions of restrictions and other major impediments to transfer of funds or capital, see "Risk Factors- Liquidity Risk" in Part I, Item 1A, "Quantitative and Qualitative Disclosures about Risk-Risk Management-Country and Other Risks-Liquidity Risk" in Part II, Item 7A, and Note 14 (Regulatory Requirements) to the consolidated financial statements in Part II, Item 8 of the 2018 Form 10-K. For further information on the Firm's capital structure in accordance with U.S. Basel III, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements" in the Form 10-Q.
+^{1.} Regulatory requirements, including capital requirements and certain covenants contained in various agreements governing indebtedness of the Firm may restrict the Firm's ability to access capital from its subsidiaries.
+For discussions of restrictions and other major impediments to transfer of funds or capital, see "Risk Factors- Liquidity Risk" in Part I, Item 1A, "Quantitative and Qualitative Disclosures about Risk-Risk Management-Country and Other Risks-Liquidity Risk" in Part II, Item 7A, and Note 15 (Regulatory Requirements) to the consolidated financial statements in Part II, Item 8 of the 2019 Form 10-K. For further information on the Firm's capital structure in accordance with U.S. Basel III, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements" in Part II, Item 7 of the 2019 Form 10-K.